RudranshKi/SRAM/README.md

 Procedure for reading in 6T SRAM :

-    1. When precharge is on , the BL and BLB's caps are charged to 1.8V.
+    1. When pre charge is on , the BL and BLB's caps are charged to 1.8V.
     2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input.
     3. The parasitic capacitors connected to the BL and BLB start draining according to the node voltage of the SRAM's inverter nodes.
     4. The output is then extracted from BL and BLB.